U.S. Exchanges

 8 CHPS Strive U.S. Semiconductor ETF Pure-Play Chips $2.1B +161% 0.40% 0.6

-Market data is approximate and for informational purposes only.
-Data reflects early Q2 2026 figures.
-Not a recommendation to buy or sell.
+Market data reflects early Q2 2026 figures.
+Past performance does not guarantee future results.
 List of Semiconductor ETFs

 Risks & Considerations